MonashSmartStructures/ospgrillage/docs/source/rst/Examples.rst

 Adding a moving load analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here's how we create and add a moving load analysis to the 28 m bridge model.
+Here's how we create and add a moving load (e.g. a truck) to the 28 m bridge model.

 .. code-block:: python